vendia/blog/pages/industry-financial-services.md

       walls — no matter how many (or messy) your partner systems, clouds, companies, or inputs.
     column2: >-
-      Take manual interventions out of the mix for speed and truth with Vendia Share.
+      Take manual interventions out of the mix and gain speed and truth with Vendia Share.

       <Button kind="primary" label="Meet Vendia Share" href="https://www.vendia.com/product" />